DefectDojo/django-DefectDojo/docs/content/basics/features.md

     switching to legacy algorithm when a null cwe is found for a given
     finding: this is to avoid getting many duplicates when the tool fails to give a cwe while we are expecting it.

+### Hashcode generation / regeneration ###
+When you change the hashcode configuration, it is needed to regenerated the hashcodes for all findings, or at least those findings found by scanners for which the configuration was updated.

+This is sometimes also needed after an upgrade to a new Defect Dojo version, for example when we made changes to the hashcode configuration or calculation logic.
+We will mention this in the upgrade notes.

+To regenerate the hashcodes, use the `dedupe` management command:

+    docker-compose exec uwsgi ./manage.py dedupe --hash_code_only

+This will only regenerated the hashcodes, but will not run any deduplication logic on existing findings.
+If you want to run deduplication again on existing findings to make sure any duplicates found by the new hashcode config are marked as such, run

+    docker-compose exec uwsgi ./manage.py dedupe

+The deduplication part of this command will run the deduplication for each finding in a celery task.
+If you want to run the deduplication in the foreground process, use:

+    docker-compose exec uwsgi ./manage.py dedupe --dedupe-sync

+Please note the deduplication process is resource intensive and can take a long time to complete (estimated ~7500 findings per minute when run in the foreground)

 ### Debugging deduplication